SUTEL (Superintendencia de Telecomunicaciones) is Costa Rica’s telecommunications regulator.

 SUTEL approval typically takes at least four weeks.
-For products that do not require SUTEL approval, the Agency will provide a No Homologation letter to have for your records and to avoid any issues with customs upon importation of the equipment to Costa Rica.
+For products that do not require SUTEL approval, the regulatory agency will provide a No Homologation letter to have for your records and to avoid any issues with customs upon importation of the equipment to Costa Rica.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This is a Class I, non-grounded, non-insulated plug that operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.